 - There are no big players at all or competition is very low;

 - The demanded products or services can be specific;

 - It can be a niche at the intersection of two spheres.

 However, these points are very tricky.
 Imagine a rosy picture: Michael is a young businessman.
-He has found a unique concept with no competitors on the market, he asked his close friends about this idea and they esteem it highly.
+He has found a unique concept with no competitors on the market, he asked his close friends about this idea and they highly esteem it.
 Michael invested all his money in this project and it was a total flop.
 What was a mistake?
 The start-up looked so good and it met the characteristics.
 The key step here is to test the idea.

 Do not be trapped by fleeting inspiration for a new project, stay cool-headed and test a minimum viable product (MVP), organize survey and research, try to find similar successful and unsuccessful start-ups in this niche.
 All these measures need not to be subjective since a circle of close friends or family members may be a too specific group to test the demand.
-So, it is about the requirements for a sphere.
+So, it is about the requirements for choosing a sphere.

 The requirements for entering a niche:

 - Relevance of the idea.
 You must have an audience.
 It is MVP that can help you to determine the validity of the idea.

 - Customer focus.
 The idea should be related to current preferences of the audience.
 You should be customer-oriented and ask for feedback from your current customers.
 Your product should correspond to modern tendencies which can be distinguished by such searches.

 - The advantage over competitors.
 The uniqueness of the idea lies not in the creation of something completely new, but in the improving of the existing concept that will give you an advantage.
 It is better if the idea has possibilities for fast scaling.